Skip to content

 Informative imageImages that graphically represent concepts and information, typically pictures, photos, and illustrations.
 The text alternative should be at least a short description conveying the essential information presented by the image.

-Decorative imageProvide a null text alternative (alt="") when the only purpose of an image is to add visual decoration to the page, rather than to convey information that is important to understanding the page.
+Decorative imageLeave the image hidden from the assistive technology when its only purpose is to add visual decoration to the page, rather than to convey information that's important to understanding the page.

 Functional imageThe text alternative of an image used as a link or as a button should describe the functionality of the link or button rather than the visual image.
 Examples of such images are a printer icon to represent the print function or a button to submit a form.